 As Francis Blomefield recorded in his essay on the history of Norfolk, Dr. William Briggs became the Lord of the Manor of Holt through his marriage to Hannah Hobart who inherited the land from her father.
 As entered into the parish register, in 1686 Dr. Briggs introduced to the townsfolk of Holt a new rector for St. Andrews Church named Thomas Burlingham.
 By the time our Burlingham was born, Thomas Burlingham had held the position of Rector for about twenty years.
 He died in 1722, so he was in that position for thirty-six years.
 Our Burlingham Rudd looks like he was the namesake for Thomas Burlingham.
 But why would Walter name his first born son for the church rector and not a family member?
 Well, Walter was from Scarning and his wife was from Holt.
 So his wife, Anna Pricard, had family in Holt and obviously knew the church rector, possibly as long as she had been alive.
 A search of the name Pricard (and variants) in Holt turned up a burial record for Elizabetha Picard, widow of Thomae (Thomas), with a notation that her husband may have been connected to the clergy.
 Were the families of P[r]icard and Burlingham connected?
 Perhaps, this Elizabeth and Thomas Picard, were the parents of Burlingham’s mother, Anna Pricard; they may have been connected through the church, or maybe through marriage.
 Perhaps, Thomas Burlingham was the godfather of Burlingham, which was the practice then to recruit someone prominent in the community.
 Or perhaps, it was just the fact that he was the Rector of their Church.

 In December 1721, Burlingham Rudd was indentured to James Gurlington of Swanton as an apprentice butcher.
 The date December 18 is on the left hand side and the date December 2 is on the right hand side.
 One date is likely the date of the transaction and the other is likely the date his indenture began.
 So it appears at about the age of fourteen or fifteen, Burlingham began to learn a trade as a butcher.
+Knowing now that he was the first-born son and the only son to survive childhood, perhaps the fact that he was apprenticing at this age is an indication that, for whatever the reason, he was not going to inherit any sizable estate from his father.
+This is an attempt to give him the skills necessary to find gainful employment.
 The full page of the register can be seen HERE.

 There were three Swanton parishes in Norfolk at the time and all of them look like possibilities.
 Swanton Abbot seems to be the less likely because it was a good distance from Holt.
 Of the other two, Swanton Novers was located about six miles from Holt and within the boundaries of the Hundred of Holt; Swanton Morley was located near East Dereham in the Hundred of Launditch which included Scarning.
 Both locations are good possibilities.